 To comply with the Balanced Budget Act of 1997, the Authority has established a Public Law 105-33 Recall Account (the "Recall Account") and a Public Law 105-33 Earnings Account pursuant to a Custody Agreement with The Bank of New York.
-As of the date hereof, the Authority has deposited three installments totaling \$4,098,128 in the Recall Account.
-Two additional equal annual installments of \$1,366,043 will be made to meet the Authority's obligations under the Balanced Budget Act of 1997.
+As of the date hereof, the Authority has deposited four installments totaling \$5,464,172 in the Recall Account.
+One additional annual installment of \$1,366,043 will be made to meet the Authority's obligations under the Balanced Budget Act of 1997.

-1998 Reauthorization of the Higher Education Act.
-The 1998 reauthorization of the Higher Education Act added new Sections 422A and 422B to the Higher Education Act.
-Section 422A requires each guaranty agency to establish a Federal Student Loan Reserve Fund (the "Federal Fund") into which all Federal reserves are to be deposited.
-Additionally, all reinsurance payments from the Secretary and the reinsurance percentage of all default collections are to be deposited in the Federal Fund.
-Subject to some transitional exceptions, amounts in the Federal Fund can only be used to pay lender claims on defaulted loans and to disburse default prevention fees to an Agency Operating Fund required to be established under new Section 422B.
-Earnings on the Federal Fund are the sole property of the Federal government.

-Section 422B requires each guaranty agency to establish an Agency Operating Fund within 45 days of enactment of the reauthorization legislation.
+Pursuant to certain provisions of the 1998 reauthorization of the Higher Education Act, each Guarantee Agency is required to establish a Federal Student Loan Reserve Fund (the "Federal Fund") into which all federal reserves are to be deposited and, subject to some transitional exceptions, such amounts deposited in the Federal Fund can only be used to pay lender claims on defaulted loans and to disburse default prevention fees to an Agency Operating Fund.
+Earnings on the Federal Fund are the sole property of the federal government.
+Each Guarantee Agency is also required to establish an Agency Operating Fund within 45 days of enactment of the 1998 reauthorization legislation.
 All loan processing and issuance fees, portfolio maintenance fees and default prevention fees paid by the Secretary as well as the unreinsured portion of default collections (after payment of the Secretary's equitable share and excluding required deposits in the Federal Fund) are required to be deposited in the Agency Operating Fund.
-Funds in the Operating Fund can only be used for application processing, loan disbursement, enrollment and repayment status management, permitted default prevention activities, default collection activities, school and lender training, compliance monitoring and other student financial aid related activities as determined by the Secretary and for voluntary irrevocable transfers to the Federal Fund.
-Except for funds transferred from the Federal Fund, the Agency Operating Fund is considered to be the property of the guaranty agency.
-As of March 31, 2000, the balance in the Authority's Agency Operating Fund was \$6,035,473.
+Except for funds transferred from the Federal Fund, the Agency Operating Fund is considered to be the property of the Guarantee Agency.
+As of March 31, 2001, the balance in the Authority's Agency Operating Fund was \$9,707,962.

-Additionally, the 1998 reauthorization legislation requires the Secretary to annually recall additional guaranty agency reserves in the amounts of \$85,000,000 for Federal fiscal year 2002 and \$82,500,000 in each of Federal fiscal years 2006 and 2007 (total additional recall of \$250,000,000).
-Each guaranty agency is required to annually return its required share of this additional recall of reserves.
-The required share is determined on an equal percentage basis by dividing the total additional recalled amount by the total amount of all guaranty agencies reserves held on September 30, 1996 less any amounts subject to prior recall under the Balanced Budget Act of 1997.
+Additionally, the 1998 reauthorization legislation requires the Secretary to annually recall additional Guarantee Agency reserves in the amounts of \$85,000,000 for federal fiscal year 2002 and \$82,500,000 in each of federal fiscal years 2006 and 2007 (total additional recall of \$250,000,000).
+Each Guarantee Agency is required to annually return its required share of this additional recall of reserves.
+The required share is determined on an equal percentage basis by dividing the total additional recalled amount by the total amount of all guarantee agencies reserves held on September 30, 1996 less any amounts subject to prior recall under the Balanced Budget Act of 1997.